ghiscoding/Angular-Slickgrid/README.md

 If you wish to contribute, please make sure to follow the steps shown in the [CONTRIBUTING](https://github.com/ghiscoding/Angular-Slickgrid/blob/master/CONTRIBUTING.md) guide.

 ## Latest News & Releases
-Check out the [Releases](https://github.com/ghiscoding/Angular-Slickgrid/releases) section for all latest News & Releases.
+Make sure to check out the [Releases](https://github.com/ghiscoding/Angular-Slickgrid/releases) section for all latest News & Releases.

 ## Angular Compatibility

-> **Note** please be aware that only the latest major version of Angular-Slickgrid is supported and will receive bug fixes.
-It's already a lot of work for a single developer like me to support.
+> **Note** please be aware that only the latest major version of Angular-Slickgrid will be supported and receive bug fixes (it's already a lot of work for a single developer like me to support).

 | Angular-Slickgrid | Angular version | Migration Guide | Notes |
 |-------------------|-----------------|-----------------|-------|